mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 The controller for loading items is mapped to `/item/itemID`.
 The item ID must match the regex `d+[-]d+`, that is one or more numbers, a dash, and one or more numbers in that order.
 Optional accommodations are specified with the `isaap` URL parameter and are semicolon delimited.
 Only the accommodation code should be specified.
 Accommodation type is not specified.
-For example, the URL to load item 200-12344 with the word list glossary and expandable passages would look like   http://viewer.smarterbalanced.org/item/200-12344?isaap=TDS_WL_Glossary;TDS_ExpandablePassages1.
+For example, the URL to load item 200-12344 with the word list glossary and expandable passages would look like   `http://viewer.smarterbalanced.org/item/200-12344?isaap=TDS_WL_Glossary;TDS_ExpandablePassages1`.

-The diagnostic API is mapped to /status per the diagnostic API [requirements](http://www.smarterapp.org/documents/DiagnosticApi.html).
+The Diagnostic API returns xml formatted diagnostic results per the diagnostic API [requirements](http://www.smarterapp.org/documents/DiagnosticApi.html).
 The diagnostic API supports levels 0 through 5 as required in the requirements.
 The diagnostic level is specified as a URL parameter.
 For example the level 3 diagnostic API would be accessed with http://viewer.smarterbalanced.org/status?level=3.
+The diagnostic API is mapped to /statusLocal.
+If the Item Viewer is running in an AWS ECS cluster it can be configured to display the diagnostic status for each instance of the Item Viewer running in the cluster.
+The cluster status is mapped to /status.

 The service that polls Amazon Web Services S3 for updated content packages and downloads them to the local file system is run as a Spring scheduled service.
 It is configured with annotations to run every 5 minutes after the previous run of the service has finished.